axinc-ai/ailia-models/natural_language_processing/bert_insert_punctuation/README.md

 A `SENTENCE` without punctuation.

 ### output
-A text with punctuations inserted.
-(with argument -sc: A dictionary of predicted punctuations with score)
+without argument $-sc$: A text with punctuations inserted. with argument $-sc$: A dictionary of predicted punctuations with score.

 ### Usage
 Set the `SENTENCE` as an argument.